Exploring Eagle Harbor,

 Fish in the harbor, at Bailey Lake, or some of the other many lakes and streams or go canoeing or kayaking.
 Eagle Harbor is ideal for bird watchers, rock hounds, or other outdoor enthusiasts.

-The harbor has a sand beach and there is a small marina on the east side where gas is available.
+The harbor has a sand beach and there is a small marina on the east side.
 This was the location of the renowned Eagle Harbor Life Saving Station established in 1912.
 Many lives were saved by these heroic men.

 The Eagle Harbor School House is being restored by donations of Harbor families.
 It is located on M-26 near the beach.
 This school was used from 1872 until 1956 and will now be a place for community gatherings.